 The new Advisor Model Marketplace is a searchable database of downloadable investment model compositions.
 Models are designed and offered by third-party vendors, at no cost, to RIAs for use with their own clients.
 Once you are subscribed to this feature, you can browse the available vendor models or search by filtering on desired Risk, Asset Class, Rebalance Frequency and other attributes.
-Once you find the model you like, download it as a .csv file, then import it to TWS to use for your clients.
+Once you find the model you like, import it to the Model Manager in TWS to use for your clients.

 To use models and access the Model Marketplace, you must first enable Model Portfolios in TWS and then enable Model Marketplace.
 To do this:

 Once you are subscribed, log into TWS.
-Open the Advisor Setup page (from the toolbar, of from the Portfolio page by selecting Models Setup from the Display Selector).
-From the Models tab click the Browse Vendor Models button.
-This opens the marketplace.
+Open the Advisor Setup page (from the toolbar, or from the Portfolio page by selecting Models Setup from the Display Selector).
+From the Models tab click the Browse Vendor Models button to display the model marketplace list.

 We are working to provide more comprehensive support for mutual funds across all of our trading platforms.
 In the latest beta releases, we have enabled charting for funds.